for the .SH Domain and Sub-Domains

 4.7 There shall be at least two nameservers for the domain (with addresses specified in the request) operating at the time the request is submitted.
-At least one nameserver must be physically located on St Helena Island.
+At least one nameserver must be physically located in the St. Helena Island.
 There is no restriction on the IP address of these nameservers.

-In the event that any .SH domain is used either directly or indirectly for the purpose of directing unsolicited electronic mail ("spam mail") either as the originator of the spam mail or as the address to which readers of spam mail are referred, then NIC.SH reserves the right to send a cease and desist letter to the registered Administrative Contact of the specified .SH domain name.
-Should the Administrative Contact of the .SH domain name fail to adhere to the conditions contained in the warning letter, then NIC.SH reserves the right to suspend the operation of the offending .SH domain name until the necessary assurances are obtained from the Administrative Contact.
+In the event that any .SH domain is used either directly or indirectly for the purpose of directing unsolicited electronic mail ("spam mail") either as the originator of the spam mail or as the address to which readers of spam mail are referred, then NIC.SH reserves the right to send a notice to the applicant to cease such spam mail.
+Should the applicant of the .SH domain name fail to adhere to the conditions contained in such notice, then NIC.SH reserves the right to suspend or delete the operation of the offending .SH domain name.